 If you’re looking for something fun to do in the colder weather, why not get a pair of skis and enjoy one of the many slopes the islands have to offer?

 New Zealand is known for its agriculture, especially its sheep.
 We’re pretty sure that you’ll see a good handful of them in the land during your time there.

 But apart from their agriculture, a lot of the food and drink in the country is actually imported in.
 Which means that you might see a bigger price tag than you’re used to – and should up your budget accordingly.

-The Secret Traveller recommends one dish you definitely need to splash out on while you’re there: Bluff oysters.
+According to The Secret Traveller at 1Cover, the one dish you definitely need to splash out on while you’re there is Bluff oysters.
 They’re only available for a few months of the year, but are a must-have if you time your trip right.

 Looking for more food inspiration while you’re there?
 Don’t forget to try these 15 dishes before you leave!

 You’re going to fall in love with New Zealand during your trip there.
 And we mean, really fall in love with the place.

 Pictures and stories about the country will never do it justice.
 The landscapes will take your breath away and the activities will give you a taste of adventure and a lifestyle that you’ll want to carry on living.
 Most importantly, you’ll feel at home here.